massgravel/massgrave.dev/docs/office_for_mac.md

 :::info[Activation Guide]

 - Run this tool https://office-reset.com/ to reset the Office licenses.
+(Skip this if you never opened Office apps on your macOS)
-- Now run the below listed activator pkg file and install, (**Don't open Office before installing pkg file**)
+- Now run the below listed activator pkg file and install. (**Don't open Office before installing pkg file**)
-  - For below listed office versions,
-    - Install 2021 pkg for macOS 10.14 and later.
-	- Install 2019 pkg for macOS 10.12 and 10.13.
-	- Install 2016 pkg for macOS 10.10 and 10.11
-	- Listed Office for macOS 10.9 and older don't require activation.
 - Now install Office for your macOS version if its not installed.
-(It's better to install Office after installing activator pkg file)
 - Your office should be activated now.
 - If you are still facing any issue, connect with us [here](troubleshoot.md).